 Omega-3 fats, such as those found in fatty fish, have been associated with a reduced risk of heart disease.
 This is likely due, in part, to their ability to lower blood levels of triglyceride that impair blood circulation.
-A healthy blood lipid profile is important for cardiovascular health not only to lower the risk of heart disease but also for general health and optimal performance.
 Previous studies have produced mixed results relating to the effects of omega-3 fat on triglyceride levels between individuals.
 Some people experience a significant reduction in triglyceride levels in response to increasing omega-3 fat intake, whereas others experience little benefit.
 The reasons for these differences have been unclear until a recent breakthrough study showed that the effect of omega-3 fat on triglyceride levels depends on variations in a gene called NOS3.